-Our Public Affairs and Policy Work in Scotland
+Our Campaigning and Policy Work in Scotland

 Electrical Safety First works closely with the Scottish Government and Members of the Scottish Parliament, as well as other policy makers, to ensure that people are kept safe in their homes from accidents, injuries and fires caused by electricity.
-We also deliver key statistics, respond to consultations, and produce policy and research reports.
+We deliver key statistics, respond to consultations, and produce policy and research reports.

 - A common standard for electrical safety in all homes so that everyone, regardless of tenure, has equal protection from electrical risk.